 The counselor must individualize interaction depending on

-clients personality type.
-For example, does the client seem more
+client's personality type.
+For example, does the client seem

 reflect by restating or rephrasing what the client had expressed.

-This serves two purpose.
-First it allows the client to feel he
+This serves two purposes.
+First, it allows the client to feel

 to be identified and corrected.

-When the counselor feels he understands the just of what the
+When the counselor feels he understands the gist of what the

 client is communicating, the counselor can proceed with questions.